valr/awf/README.md

 Features
 --------

-  * Display widget types available in gtk2/gtk3 (remark: option menu widget type only exists in gtk2, switch and level bar widget types only exist in gtk3)
+  * Display widget types available in gtk2/gtk3
   * Menus to select the themes available either at system level or user level
-  * Toolbar button to start the other gtk version of the tool
+  * Toolbar button and menu item to refresh the current theme
-  * Toolbar button to refresh the current theme (not working anymore in latest versions of gtk3)
+  * Toolbar button to show or hide notebook tabs arrows
   * Refresh the current theme on SIGHUP

 Installation
 ------------

+It require *gtk2* version 2.24 and *gtk3*.

   * Ubuntu
 ```